SoftUni-Internal/interactive-content/EN/10-Deployment/04-Summary.md

 # In this lesson you learnt:

-- Heroku is Plaform-as-a-Service solution
+- Heroku is a Platform-as-a-Service solution
-  - Heroku CLI is used together with Git to manage and scale applications, provision add\-ons and many more features
+  - Heroku CLI is used together with Git to manage and scale applications, provision add-ones and many more features

 `heroku create my-node-app`